plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 #### 3.3.2 Notice & Duration

 A Circle may only conduct a Governance Meeting if the Secretary gave all Circle Members reasonable advance notice of the meeting.
-Beyond that, there is no quorum required for a Circle to conduct a Governance Meeting, unless a Policy specifies one.
+Beyond that, there is no quorum required for a Circle to conduct a Governance Meeting, unless a Politique specifies one.

 Governance Meetings end once they reach the duration initially scheduled by the Secretary.
 The Secretary may choose to extend the duration within the meeting, but only if no Circle Member requests otherwise.